Nallıhan

-Nallıhan is a rural town and district of Ankara Province in the Central Anatolia region of Turkey, 157km from the city of Ankara.
-According to the 2010 census, population of the district is 30,571 of which 12,457 live in the town of Nallıhan.
-The district covers an area of 1,978km², and the average elevation is 625 m.
+Nallıhan is a municipality and district of Ankara Province, Turkey.
+Its area is 2,079 km2, and its population 26,553 (2022).
+It is 157 km from the city of Ankara.
+Its elevation is 625 m.

-Nallıhan is one of many towns that claim to be the burial place of Taptuk Emre, who lived in the 12-13 century, and was the teacher of the folk poet and dervish Yunus Emre.
+Nallıhan is one of many towns that claim to be the burial place of Taptuk Emre, who lived in the 12-13th century, and was the teacher of the popular folk poet and dervish Yunus Emre.
 Nallıhan Davutoğlan Bird Paradise attracts local and foreign tourists.

 Name

 Nallıhan is named after a caravanserai on the ancient Silk Road to the Orient next to the river Nallı.
 There has been a settlement here for thousands of years.

 Today

-Today the town is known for its needlework and local cuisine including stuffed vine-leaves, pilav, pumpkin dessert, gozleme (flat bread with cheese and potatoes filling), and many other types of more fine pastries such as baklava with locally grown walnut.
+Silk farming, a tradition for centuries in Nallıhan, continues in many homes.
+Today, the town is known for its silk needlework, and local cuisine including stuffed vine-leaves, pilav, pumpkin dessert, gozleme (flat bread with cheese and potatoes filling), and many other types of more fine pastries such as baklava with locally grown walnut.
 The countryside is used for growing rice, wheat, barley, grapes, apples, tomatoes, and lavender.
 Almost everything grows in the fertile soils of Nalliah such as figs, olives, mulberry, pears, apple, persimmons, quince, hazelnut, pecans, squashes, beans, and melons.

-Visitors can walk through the idyllic Ottoman villages (e.g., Akdere) and have local cuisine in the ottoman era Caravan Palace.
+Visitors can walk through the idyllic Ottoman villages (e.g. Akdere) and have local cuisine in the Ottoman-era Caravan Palace.